 Bentonite clay toothpaste recipe

 Some people use powdered bentonite clay in their all-natural toothpaste for its remineralizing properties.
-It’s also a very gentle abrasive, and can be used as a recipe for homemade toothpaste without baking soda.
-This DIY toothpaste recipe uses either stevia or xylitol as a sweetener, depending on your preference.
+It's also a very gentle abrasive, and can be used as a recipe for homemade toothpaste without baking soda.
+This DIY toothpaste recipe uses essential peppermint oil for fresh breath.

 It's worth noting that you shouldn't store or handle the clay with anything metal, as this can alter its properties.
 Instead use glass, plastic or wooden jars and scoops.